Roaster/Workout/README.md

 - Add workout program tracking
 - Add 5/3/1 Calculator
 - Add settings page
+- Will need to handle pages at some point

 ## Changelog
 - Fixed Stats Page - Currently counts every row.
 Should only count a workout per day - fixed 2/2/25